liferay/liferay-docs/devGuide/en/chapters/08-maven.markdown

 #### Managing Maven repositories

 If you want to share Liferay artifacts and plugins with teammates or want to manage your repositories using a GUI, you can use Nexus OSS.
-It is a maven repository management server that facilitates creating and managing release servers, snapshot servers, and proxy servers.
+It is a Maven repository management server that facilitates creating and managing release servers, snapshot servers, and proxy servers.
 If you are not interested in using Nexus as a repository management server, you can skip this section.